mui/mui-x/docs/data/data-grid/editing/editing.md

 ];
 ```

-The `renderEditCell` property receives all params from `GridRenderEditCellParams`, based on `GridCellParams`.
+The `renderEditCell` property receives all params from `GridRenderEditCellParams`, which extends `GridCellParams`.
 Additionally, the props added during [pre-processing](#validation) are also available in the params.
 From all params, the following one are the most important: